sideeffects/SideFXLabs/README.md

 ![SideFXLabs logo](https://github.com/sideeffects/SideFXLabs/blob/Development/help/icons/sidefxlabs_full.png)
 # SideFX Labs - Houdini 18.5

 SideFX Labs is a completely free, open-source toolset geared towards assisting Houdini users with a variety of tasks commonly used for digital content creation.
 It is an all-inclusive toolset that spans the shelf, digital assets, custom desktops and scripts and more.
-The toolset is currently maintained by Paul Ambrosiussen, and receives a lot of contributions from the always-active Houdini community.
+The toolset is currently maintained by Paul Ambrosiussen and Mai Ao.
+It also receives a lot of contributions from the always-active Houdini community.
 The toolset originates from the GameDevelopmentToolset, which got a re-launch in the Houdini 18.0 release.
 To get automatic bi-weekly updates, subscribe to the following thread: [Update Thread](https://www.sidefx.com/forum/topic/70854/)

 # Installation